Diversity and inclusion

 - Step 3: When asked by the relay officer, provide the phone number of the service or centre you want to contact.

-We acknowledge the Aboriginal and Torres Strait Islander peoples as the Traditional Owners of the lands and waterways of Australia.
-We support Aboriginal people’s right to self-determination and culturally safe services.
+Relationships Australia Victoria acknowledges First Nations peoples as the Traditional Owners and Custodians of the lands and waterways of Australia.
+We support their right to self-determination and culturally safe services.

 We recognise the lifelong impacts of childhood trauma.